-III.
-DIGITAL ROF SYSTEM
+3. DIGITAL ROF SYSTEM

-The digital RoF (DRoF) link can maintain the dynamic range more independent than optical fibre link distance and can employ the present infrastructure for transporting the digitized radio traffic [1][9].
-Fig. 1 shows the proposed digital radio over fibre system.
+The digital RoF (DRoF) link can maintain the dynamic range more independent than optical fibre link distance and can employ the present infrastructure for transporting the digitized radio traffic, [6][7].
+Figure 2 shows the proposed converged analogue and digital radio over fibre system.
 In this system, the analogue RF signal has been digitized by using the PADC.
 With generation of digital data and proportional multiplexing technique, data stream is transported over optical fibre network.

+Figure 2: The proposed downlink of converged ARoF and DRoF systems.

 In this design, both the baseband and digitized RF data traffic signals are transported through metro and access networks by using wavelength division multiplexing technique.
 For compensating the chromatic dispersion, the system uses the chromatic dispersion compensation fibre.

-Figure 1: The proposed downlink DRoF system.

 The photonic DAC of RF system converts digital photonic signal to its analogue version of optical modulated signal.
 The RF signal is detected by single high speed photo diodes.
 The RF signal after processing by an electronic RF signal processing system has been fed to the base station transmitter antenna.

-A. Photonic Analogue-to-Digital Conversion
+3.1.
+Photonic Analogue-to-Digital Conversion

-High-speed sampling and quantization of photonic analogue-to- digital conversion (ADCs) systems have wide variety of applications in todays high-speed signal processing electronic circuits and communication systems [5][9][10].
-Fig. 2 shows the proposed photonic sampling and quantization ADC system architecture.
+High-speed sampling and quantization of photonic analogue-to- digital conversion (ADCs) systems have wide variety of applications in todays high-speed signal processing electronic circuits and communication systems, [2][6][8].
+Figure 3 shows the proposed photonic sampling and quantization ADC system architecture.

-Figure 2: The photonic ADC's architecture.
+Figure 3: The photonic ADC's architecture.

 The digitized optical signal's power have been split into 8 channels and fed to photonic signal sampling and quantization block.
 In this block, the digitized signals have been processed, multiplexed and combined together for transporting over single mode fibre medium.
-In this architecture, eight-bit PADC has been designed.
+In this architecture, eight-bit photonic ADC has been designed.
 For performance investigation of PADC, the photonic quantized signals have been converted to electrical signals by using a high-speed photo diode array.

 Despite the variety in ADC's, their performance can be summarized by a relatively small number of parameters, first: stated resolution (number of bits per sample), second: signal to noise ratio (SNR), third: spurious-free dynamic range (SFDR) and forth: power dissipation.
 SNR and SFDR are the most important parameters of dynamic performance for high-speed applications.
 The SNR and SFDR provide a more accurate measure of ADC performance than the stated number of bits.
 The SFDR is the ratio of the single-tone signal amplitude to the largest non-signal component within the spectrum of interest.
 The noise spectrum contains contributions from all the error mechanisms present.
 These include the noises of quantization, circuit, aperture, and aperture uncertainty and comparator ambiguity.
-The only error mechanism present in an ideal ADC is quantization [11].
+The only error mechanism present in an ideal ADC is quantization, [9].